13 March 2020

 Almadesign is the company responsible for the ALICE airplane interiors, the first comercial fully powered by electricity.

-The Cluster's main event will be held on the 6th and 7th of October, at Taguspark (Oeiras, Lisbon).
+The Cluster's main event will be held on the 6th and 7th of October, but turns into a digital event.